Health Infrastructure Unit

 The Ministry of Health established its Health Infrastructure Unit in late 2019 to support and oversee DHB capital projects.
 The Health Infrastructure Unit is designed to:

 This involves developing and implementing a comprehensive framework for health investment management including:

-The Ministry is delivering the $1 billion plus New Dunedin Hospital project, which will be the largest hospital building project in New Zealand.
+The Ministry is delivering the $1.47 billion New Dunedin Hospital project, which will be the largest hospital building project in New Zealand.

-There will be a number of projects in the pipeline across the country over the next decade.
-This is the start of a long term programme to restore New Zealand’s health infrastructure in our DHBs.
+There are a number of projects in the pipeline across the country over the next decade as part of the long term programme to restore New Zealand’s health infrastructure in our DHBs.

 In conjunction with DHBs, the Ministry is developing a National Asset Management Plan to map out the current state of facilities which will enable the Government to make more informed decisions.